 Case 1 – Chair appointed and Chair appoints other officers:

-The Working Group Chair shall be appointed in accordance with the Sponsor’s procedures.
-After appointment of the Working Group Chair by the entity that established this Working Group, the Working Group Chair shall appoint a [Vice Chair], [Treasurer,] [and] Secretary.
+The Working Group Chair shall be appointed in accordance with the Sponsor’s procedures, with input from the Working Group.
+After appointment of the Working Group Chair by the entity that established this Working Group, the Working Group Chair shall appoint a Vice Chair, Chief Editor, Treasurer, and Secretary, with input from the Working Group.
 A person may simultaneously hold the positions of Secretary and Treasurer.

-The appointment of officers shall be for a term of one year, but an officer may serve until a successor is appointed.
+The appointment of officers shall be for a term of two years, but an officer may serve until a successor is appointed.